grainme/Summer24/README.md

 ## 28 - 06 - 2024
 - **Still learning C++ (infinite language)** //
+- **Template Classes** : template definitons should be in the header file because they need to be available for every single translate unit (.cpp file // .cpp compiled into objects then the linker combines these objects into a single executable) that uses them, also the compiler generates code for the template when it is used with specific types.
 - **Macros vs Functions** : macros are bad (lol), error-prone, hard to debug, not very much readable, they rely on textual substitution and do not perform type checking ; macros are preprocessed whereas functions are compiled, i believe we cannot perform side effects using macros at least not naturally.
 - writing multi line macros are pain in the hand (lol).
 - UB : check this out, very dangerous camarade! - [Further reading](https://stackoverflow.com/questions/9104568/macro-vs-function-in-c)
 - ![image](https://github.com/grainme/Summer24/assets/104838272/d331f8aa-2bdd-43c8-928d-2f2579f7f32b)
 - **Extern keyword** : This comes in useful when you have global variables.
 You declare the existence of global variables in a header, so that each source file that includes the header knows about it, but you only need to “define” it once in one of your source files.
 Awesome answer by @dreamlax - [Further Reading](https://stackoverflow.com/questions/10422034/when-to-use-extern-in-c)

 ## 26 - 06 - 2024